Who We Are

 COMMUNITY PRINCIPLES

-Agriculture is a shared human endeavor and we have a shared interest in providing everyone the best possible, site-specific, and data-driven agricultural knowledge.
+Agriculture is a shared human endeavor.
+We have a shared interest in providing everyone everywhere free and open access to the best possible agricultural knowledge to improve land stewardship.

 Statement on Racial Equity in Agriculture